Glass Onion: A Knives Out Mystery: Plot

-During the COVID-19 pandemic in May 2020, Miles Bron, the billionaire co-founder of technology company Alpha, hosts a murder mystery game at the Glass Onion, his mansion on a private island in Greece.
-He invites five friends: Alpha head scientist Lionel Toussaint, Connecticut governor Claire Debella, controversial fashion designer and model Birdie Jay, men's rights streamer Duke Cody, and ousted Alpha co-founder Cassandra "Andi" Brand.
-The five friends are delivered a wooden puzzle box to decipher to find the invitation inside.
-The five travel to Miles's island, along with Birdie's assistant Peg and Duke's girlfriend Whiskey.
-Famous detective Benoit Blanc joins them; although Miles says he did not invite Blanc, he allows Blanc to stay, assuming another guest sent him an invitation as a joke.
+During the COVID-19 pandemic in May 2020, Miles Bron, the co-founder of technology company Alpha, hosts a murder mystery game at the Glass Onion, his mansion on a private island in Greece.
+He sends invitations via intricate puzzle boxes to his friend group, the "Disruptors": Alpha head scientist Lionel Toussaint, Connecticut governor Claire Debella, controversial model-turned-fashion designer Birdie Jay, men's rights streamer Duke Cody, and ousted Alpha co-founder Cassandra "Andi" Brand, who is estranged from the rest.

-Before dinner, Miles shows off his valuable glass sculptures, as well as the Mona Lisa, which he has on loan from the Louvre.
-Miles also reveals that the mansion is powered by "Klear", a hydrogen-based alternative fuel that Alpha will launch imminently, despite Lionel and Claire's concerns that it is untested and dangerous.
+The Disruptors travel to Miles's island, along with Birdie's assistant Peg and Duke's girlfriend Whiskey.
+Famous detective Benoit Blanc joins them, claiming Miles invited him; however, upon arrival Miles privately tells Blanc that another guest probably invited him as a joke and lets him stay.
+Before dinner, Miles shows off his glass sculpture collection and the Mona Lisa, which he has on loan from the Louvre.
+Miles also reveals that the mansion is powered by "Klear", a hydrogen-based alternative fuel that Alpha will soon sell despite Lionel and Claire's knowledge that it is dangerously volatile.

-Blanc solves Miles's murder mystery game immediately and privately warns Miles that his guests have motives to kill him.
+Blanc solves Miles's murder mystery game immediately and privately warns Miles that the Disruptors all have motives to kill him.
 After an argument with the rest of the group, Andi storms off.
-Duke dies after drinking from Miles's glass, and the panicked group suspects Andi of attempting to poison Miles.
-The police are summoned but will not arrive until morning.
-After the group discovers Duke's pistol is missing, the power goes out, and everyone splits up.
-In the dark, Blanc finds Andi, but an unseen assailant shoots her.
-Blanc gathers the group and announces that he has solved Andi's murder.
+Duke suddenly dies after drinking from Miles's glass and the panicked group suspects that Andi attempted to poison Miles.
+Lionel calls the police but they are unable to arrive until morning.
+After the group discovers Duke's pistol is missing, a power outage occurs, prompting the group to scatter.
+Blanc finds Andi, whom he calls Helen, but an unseen assailant shoots her.
+Blanc gathers the group away from the body and announces that he has solved Andi's murder.